buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 > IFC2x CHANGE  The intermediate ABSTRACT supertypes _IfcFeatureElement_ and _IfcFeatureSubtraction_ have been added.

-> IFC4 CHANGE  The attribute _PredefinedType_ has been added at the end of attribute list.
+> IFC4 CHANGE  The attribute _PredefinedType_ has been added at the end of the attribute list.

 > HISTORY  New entity in IFC1.0

 ## Attributes

 ### PredefinedType

 Predefined generic type for an opening that is specified in an enumeration.
 There may be a property set given specifically for the predefined types.
 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.

 ### HasFillings

-Reference to the Filling Relationship that is used to assign Elements as Fillings for this Opening Element.
+Reference to the _Filling_ Relationship that is used to assign Elements as Fillings for this Opening Element.
 The Opening Element can be filled with zero-to-many Elements.

 ## Formal Propositions

 ### CorrectPredefinedType

-Either _PredefinedType_ is unset or the inherited attribute _ObjectType_ shall be provided, if the _PredefinedType_ is set to USERDEFINED or _PredefinedType_.
+Either _PredefinedType_ is unset or the inherited attribute _ObjectType_ shall be provided, if the _PredefinedType_ is set to _USERDEFINED_.

 ## Concepts

 ### Body SweptSolid Geometry

-The 'Body' representation of IfcOpeningElement can be represented using the representation types 'SweptSolid'.
-The following attribute values for the IfcShapeRepresentation holding this geometric representation shall be used:
+The 'Body' representation of _IfcOpeningElement_ can be represented using the representation types 'SweptSolid'.
+The following attribute values for the _IfcShapeRepresentation_ holding this geometric representation shall be used:

 * _IfcShapeRepresentation.RepresentationIdentifier_: 'Body'
 * _IfcShapeRepresentation.RepresentationType_: 'SweptSolid'

 The following constraints are recommended:

-* _IfcShapeRepresentation.Items_ may include a single, or multiple, instances of IfcExtrudedAreaSolid.
+* _IfcShapeRepresentation.Items_ may include a single, or multiple, instances of _IfcExtrudedAreaSolid_.
-* _IfcExtrudedAreaSolid.SweptArea_ shall support IfcRectangleProfileDef, IfcCircleProfileDef and IfcArbitraryClosedProfileDef.
+* _IfcExtrudedAreaSolid.SweptArea_ shall support _IfcRectangleProfileDef_, _IfcCircleProfileDef_ and _IfcArbitraryClosedProfileDef_.
-* If multiple instances of IfcExtrudedAreaSolid are used, the extrusion direction of each extrusion should be equal.
+* If multiple instances of _IfcExtrudedAreaSolid_ are used, the extrusion direction of each extrusion should be equal.

 If parametric profiles are used, the parameters may be interpreted to be the dimensions of the beam:

-* IfcRectangleProfileDef.YDim interpreted as beam height
+* _IfcRectangleProfileDef.YDim_ interpreted as beam height
-* IfcRectangleProfileDef.XDim interpreted as beam width
+* _IfcRectangleProfileDef.XDim_ interpreted as beam width

 There are two main extrusion directions: perpendicular and parallel.